-The first rule of persona creation is “use real data.”
+The first rule of persona creation in UX is “use real data.”

 Who could disagree with this first rule of persona creation?
 We certainly don’t.
 We know that personas are archetypes of a user subgroup and that they need to be based on real data so that they represent the needs, desires, and wants of the subgroup of your user population they are meant to represent.

 So, why would we suggest creating personas without data?

 How could you find yourself in a situation where this is true: You want to conduct research but you don’t know who to recruit for UX research studies.